-- Host an animal birthing tent or booth with an animal birthing video - Create an interactive information booth - Host a baby animal tent - Engage children at a corn pit "digging for prizes" i - Plan a community dinner to celebrate state/county commodity diversity - Arrange a fundraiser through food concessions - Arrange for buyers at the Jr. Livestock show and donate animals & processing to the Miracle of Agriculture Foundation to be distributed to local food pantries - Plan a scavenger hunt for children and adults - Sponsor a "still exhibit" or photography display featuring rural life, farm families, animal care, healthy food, etc.
+- Host an animal birthing tent or booth with a video - Create an interactive information booth - Host a baby animal tent - Engage children at a "digging for prizes" in a corn pit - Plan a community dinner to celebrate state/county commodity diversity - Arrange a fundraiser through food concessions - Arrange for buyers for the Jr. Livestock show and donate animals to the Miracle of Agriculture Foundation to be distributed to local food pantries - Plan a scavenger hunt for children and adults - Sponsor a "still exhibit" or photography display featuring rural life, farm families, animal care, healthy food, etc.